Animal Science Courses: Course Curriculum for Animal Science Degree Programs

 Course Curriculum for a Bachelor's Degree in Animal Science

 A bachelor's degree program in Animal Science teaches information similar to an associate's degree program, just more in-depth.
-Students must complete approximately 130 credit hours to earn a bachelor's degree in Animal Science, according to Purdue University.
+Students must complete approximately 130 credit hours to earn a bachelor's degree in Animal Science, according to Purdue Global.
 Animal Science programs teach students by using beef cattle, horses, poultry, sheep and pigs, according to Michigan State University.
 Undergraduate Animal Science course curriculum covers animal products, animal management, domestic animal physiology and modern issues in animal science.

 Course Curriculum for a Master's Degree in Animal Science